-Management of Development Strategies based on PK-profile
+Management of development strategies based on PK-profile

-- Slow patient recruitment
+- Slow patient recruitment,

-- Complex payment systems
+- Complex payment systems, and

-- Higer site costs and staffing
+- Higer site costs and staffing.

-- Planning the best payment systems
+- Implement the best payment systems, and

-- Sponsors need to negotiate with the site staff for salaries
+- Sponsors need to negotiate with the site staff for salaries.

 - Collaboration with patient recruitment organizations.

-- Medical and prescription claims database.
+- Utilize medical and prescription claims database.

-Step 3: Appoint an In-country caretaker
+Appoint an In-country caretaker

-To conduct a clinical trial in Japan, it is recommended to have a CRO with a strong local presence to conduct clinical trials.
-In Japan, the term CRO is not popular and rather is regarded as an In-country caretaker.
-An in-country caretaker is a person who handles all the clinical trial-related aspects right from registering, importing, and collections of study.
+To conduct a clinical trial in Japan, you need to have a representative (e.g. CRO) with a strong local presence, and, in Japan, the term CRO is not very popular, rather is regarded as an In-country caretaker (ICC).

-- Help to plan development strategy
+- Help to plan development strategy.

 - Conduct of Phase I to Phase III trials

-- Preparation of approval application form, approval application summary, and attachment documentation as well as application
+- Preparation of approval application for.m, approval application summary, and attachment documentation as well as application.

-- Post-marketing usage result survey
+- Post-marketing usage result survey.

-- Carrying out the responsibilities of the in-country clinical caretaker and designated marketing approval holder (D-MAH)
+- Carrying out the responsibilities of the In-country clinical caretaker and designated marketing approval holder (D-MAH).

-- Trial-related services other than those mentioned above
+- Trial-related services other than those mentioned above.

-- Consultation regarding development and approval/license
+- Consultation regarding development and approval/license.

-- Quality assurance/audit and consultation regarding quality assurance/audit
+- Quality assurance/audit and consultation regarding quality assurance/audit.

-- Training services
+- Training services.

-If the CRO acts as an in-country clinical caretaker, then shall take the necessary measures to indemnify/compensate trial subjects in the same manner as the sponsor.
+If the CRO acts as an in-country clinical caretaker, then it needs to take necessary measures to indemnify/compensate trial subjects in the same manner as the sponsor.

-- Scope of the functions and obligations
+- Scope of the functions and obligations.

-- Procedures for the conduct of the delegated tasks
+- Procedures for the conduct of the delegated tasks.

-- The provision that the sponsor may ascertain if delegated tasks are carried out properly and smoothly in accordance with the above procedures
+- The provision that the sponsor may ascertain if delegated tasks are carried out properly and smoothly in accordance with the above procedures.

-- Matters concerning instructions to the CRO
+- Matters concerning instructions to the CRO.

-- A provision that the sponsor may ascertain if its instructions are observed and that the delegated tasks are carried out properly and smoothly in accordance with the instructions
+- A provision that the sponsor may ascertain if its instructions are observed and that the delegated tasks are carried out properly and smoothly in accordance with the instructions.

-- Matters relating to indemnification to trial subjects
+- Relating to indemnification to trial subjects.

 - Other necessary matters concerning the delegated tasks.